 - < A.A.
-Student must maintain a 2.0 in the first three three-hour courses. - < B.A. in Social Services, B.H.A.,B.B.A.,B.S.M.
+Student must maintain a 2.0 in the first three three-hour courses. - < B.B.A.
 Student must maintain a 2.5 in the first three three-hour courses.

 The admission committee, when admitting a student with a substandard GPA, may make further recommendations based upon a student's previous record.